lutzroeder/netron/CONTRIBUTING.md

 npm start
 ```

 To debug the Electron app, open the folder in [Visual Studio Code](https://code.visualstudio.com) and press <kbd>F5</kbd>.
-To attach the debugger to the render process select the `Debug` tab and pick `Electron View` before launching.
+To attach the debugger to the render process select the `Debug` tab and pick `Desktop View` before launching.

 To build and launch the web app, pick `Browser` in the `Debug` tab or run this command: